What is the Creative Industries Safety Passport?

 How much does it cost?

-The one day course costs £100 and there is a discounted rate of £75 for BECTU members.
-There is an associate rate of £85.
-This cost includes the workbook and IOSH accreditation as well as the passport itself.
+The one day course costs £120 and there is a discounted rate of £90 for BECTU members.
+There is also an associate rate of £102.
+This cost includes VAT, the workbook and IOSH accreditation as well as the passport itself.

-The course is covered by the Creative Skillset bursary http://www.creativeskillset.org/funding/individuals/ but you must apply for this well in advance (the process takes around a month) and you must pay BECTU directly for the safety course as the bursary is reimbursed, if successful, to the individual.
+When and if it becomes available again you must apply well in advance (the process takes around a month) and you must pay BECTU directly for the safety course as the bursary is reimbursed, if successful, to the individual.

 Where can I register?